nroutasuo/nroutasuo.github.com/README.md

 # Portfolio of Noora Routasuo

 My portfolio is hosted here at GitHub Pages.
-See it at nroutasuo.github.io.
+See it live at http://nroutasuo.github.io.